firstdraft/guides/deploying-to-heroku.md

        end
        ```

-       and, in addition, add the line
+       In addition, make sure you have the line:

        ```ruby
-       gem "pg", "~> 0.18", :group => :production
+       gem "pg", :group => :production
        ```

-       or
+       or it could be within the `:production` group, like this:

        ```ruby
        group :production do
-         gem "pg", "~> 0.18"
+         gem "pg"
        end
        ```

-       This step may already be done for you, depending on which project you're working on.
-We're now ready to use the powerful database that Heroku provides[^1].

-    - In your `Gemfile`, look for a line that says:
+    - In your `Gemfile`, make sure the `rails_12factor` gem is included in the production group:

        ```ruby
        gem "rails_12factor", :group => :production
        ```

-       If you don't have it, add it.
-Alternatively, you could have something like this[^2]:
+       or this:

        ```ruby
        group :production do